for-loop9/typify-vscode/README.md

 - [ICPC 2026 Paper](https://doi.org/10.1145/3794763.3794825)

 ---
-Typify was published at the *34th IEEE/ACM International Conference on Program Comprehension (ICPC 2026)*, Rio de Janeiro, Brazil.
+The full technical paper containing the technique description and evaluation results was published at the *34th IEEE/ACM International Conference on Program Comprehension (ICPC 2026)*, Rio de Janeiro, Brazil.

-*Typify is a research project from the University of Windsor and the University of Manitoba, supported by NSERC.*
+*Typify is a research project from the University of Windsor, supported by NSERC.*